-I’m in the West Chilcotin area of British Columbia – an area not many have visited or even know about.
-Within this area lies Tweedsmuir Provincial Park – home to the Rainbow Range Trail and a hike that’s just about as close to hiking nirvana as you’re going to get.
+In the West Chilcotin area of British Columbia – an area not many have visited or even know about lies Tweedsmuir Provincial Park.
+It’s the home of the Rainbow Range Trail and a hike that’s just about as close to hiking nirvana as you’re going to get.

 I’d call the Rainbow Range hike in Tweedsmuir Provincial Park one of the best one day hikes of my life.
 And that’s saying something considering how many I’ve done over the years.